Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis

 When considering higher-order terms of the Taylor series expansion in the solution for $\xvec_z$, the squared norm of the state at $t_z$ with respect to the state at $t_y$ is:

 and the higher-order tensor maps for third- and fourth-order are given by:

 Jenson and Scheeres showed that a perturbation in the direction of the eigenvector corresponding to the maximum eigenvalue of the HOCGTs will cause the maximum $L^2$ norm magnitude perturbation in the final state~\cite{jenson_bounding_2024}.
 Thus, while the second-order CGT eigenpair can be use to determine the direction of maximum stretching due to the \textit{linear} dynamics, the HOCGT eigenpairs can be used to determine the direction of maximum stretching due to the \textit{higher-order} dynamics.
-The higher-order tensor z-eigenpair problem is similar to the matrix eigenpair problem, $\mathbf{A}\mathbf{v} = \lambda \mathbf{v}$, but extended to higher orders, $\mathcal{T}^{(m)} \mathbf{v}^{m-1} = \lambda \mathbf{v}$ for $\mathbf{v}^{\top}\mathbf{v} = 1$.
+The higher-order tensor z-eigenpair problem is similar to the matrix eigenpair problem, $\mathbf{A}\mathbf{v} = \lambda \mathbf{v}$, but extended to higher orders, $\mathcal{T}^{[m]} \mathbf{v}^{m-1} = \lambda \mathbf{v}$ for $\mathbf{v}^{\top}\mathbf{v} = 1$.
 These eigenpairs are found using the Shifted-Symmetric Higher-Order Power Method (SS-HOPM) algorithm~\cite{kolda_shifted_2011}.

 A few considerations were taken when utilizing SS-HOPM.
-As SS-HOPM requires symmetric tensors, we compute symmetric tensors $\boldsymbol{\mathcal{C}}^{[m]}$ such that $\tilde{\boldsymbol{\Phi}}^{[m]} = \boldsymbol{\mathcal{C}}^{[m]} \xvec^m$~\cite{jenson_bounding_2024}.
-The MATLAB Tensor Toolbox is used to perform this operation~\cite{bader_algorithm_2006}.
-Then, these $\boldsymbol{\mathcal{C}}^{[m]}$ for $m > 2$ are the HOCGTs.
+As SS-HOPM requires symmetric tensors, we compute symmetric tensors $\boldsymbol{\mathcal{C}}^{[m]}$ such that $\tilde{\boldsymbol{\Phi}}^{[m]} = \boldsymbol{\mathcal{C}}^{[m]} \xvec^m$~\cite{jenson_bounding_2024} using the MATLAB Tensor Toolbox~\cite{bader_algorithm_2006}.
+These $\boldsymbol{\mathcal{C}}^{[m]}$ for $m > 2$ are the HOCGTs.
 Additionally, SS-HOPM does not guarantee convergence to the maximum eigenvalue, merely an eigenvalue, so 100 initial guesses are sampled from the unit ball and evaluated with SS-HOPM to find candidates $\mathbf{v}_i$.
 The vectors are de-duplicated by removing all vectors which have a dot product with another $\mathbf{v}_i$ greater than $\cos(10^{-3} \; \text{rad})$.
 The eigenvector corresponding to the largest eigenvalue of the remaining vectors is selected as the maximal direction.
 While this method does not guarantee convergence to the largest eigenvalue, especially when the eigenvalues are close in magnitude, it does improve convergence over using a single initial guess.